dbaron/browser-rendering/README.md

 - using capabilities of the hardware
 - doing drawing operations to a surface using its capabilities at some level of abstraction
 - caching (surfaces, patterns, etc.)

+## Further material

+Since I haven't made much progress on writing this so far, it's worth noting that one of my main sources is going to be turning a talk I gave at SXSW on 2012-03-11 into written form.
+This talk was /Fast CSS: How Browsers Lay Out Web Pages/: <a href="http://dbaron.org/talks/2012-03-11-sxsw/slide-1.xhtml">slideshow</a>, <a href="http://dbaron.org/talks/2012-03-11-sxsw/master.xhtml">all slides</a>, <a href="http://audio.sxsw.com/2012/podcasts/11-ACC-Fast_CSS_How_Browser_Layout.mp3">audio (MP3)</a>, <a href="http://schedule.sxsw.com/2012/events/event_IAP12909">Session page</a>, <a href="http://lanyrd.com/2012/sxsw-interactive/spmbt/">Lanyrd page</a>.